severalnines/docs/installation.rst

 If you want to have more control on the installation process, you may perform manual installation.

-.. note:: Installing and uninstalling ClusterControl shall not bring any downtime to the managed database cluster.
+.. note:: Installing and uninstalling ClusterControl should not bring any downtime to the managed database cluster.

 The main installation steps are: